 The module provides RSA Key wrapping scheme which is used as part of TLS protocol and EC Diffie-Hellman key agreement scheme which is used as part of the TLS and SSH Protocol with the key derivation implemented by SP 800-135 TLS and SSH KDF.
+The module also includes a SP 800-38F key wrapping in the context of TLS and SSH protocol where a key may be within a packet or message that is encrypted and authenticated using approved authenticated encryption mode i.e. AES GCM or a combination method which includes approved symmetric encryption algorithm i.e. AES together with approved authentication method i.e. HMAC-SHA.
 These schemes provide the following security strength in FIPS mode: